imirzadeh/epsl-website/content/authors/shovito-barua-soumma/_index.md

 - PhD Students
 ---
 ## About Me

 I am a Ph.D. student at Arizona State University.
 I work as a Graduate Research Associate at Embedded Machine Intelligence Lab (EMIL) under the supervision of Dr. Hassan Ghasemzadeh.
-Visit my website at <a href="https://abdullah-mamun.com" target="_blank">abdullah-mamun.com</a>.

-Currently, my work includes building and optimizing deep learning models for time-series data.
-My works have been published in EMBC'22, BSN'22, and BSN'23 conferences and I have multiple journal and confernce submissions under review.
-I also actively peer-review conference and journal submissions.

-I am conducting a user study at ASU where we collect activity and stress data for machine learning algorithm design.
-If you are willing to participate, visit <a href="https://ghasemzadeh.com/cps" target="_blank">here</a>.
+My research topics include machine learning, mHealth, health monitoring system development and human behaviour modeling.
+I received my B.S. in Computer Science and Engineering from Bangladesh University of Engineering & Technology (BUET) in 2022.
+Visit my website <a href="https://shovito66.github.io/">here</a>.